Khaleed/ShootEmUp/README.md

 ### Build

-To build when NODE_ENV is set to production
+To build when NODE_ENV environmental variable is set to production

 `npm run deploy`

 ## Contributors

-Many people from the Recurse Centre have paired with me on this project.
-I would like to thank David Hargat for showing me how to make JavaScript games, Sal Becker for teaching me functional programming, Diego Berrocal for introducing me to JavasScript ES2015, Ralph Barton and Pierre-Yves Baccou for helping me with the computer animation physics, and Marijn Haverbeke, the author of Eloquent JavaScript, for helping me refactor to make the game even more functional.
+I would like to thank the following awesome people:-

+ - David Hargat for showing me how to make JavaScript games
+ - Sal Becker for teaching me functional programming
+ - Diego Berrocal for introducing me to JavasScript ES2015
+ - Ralph Barton and Pierre-Yves Baccou for helping me with the computer animation physics
+ - Marijn Haverbeke, the author of _Eloquent JavaScript_, for helping me refactor to make the game even more functional.

-## Play
+## License

-Play the game on http://Khaleed.github.io/ShootEmUp
+ShootEmUp is released under the The [MIT](https://opensource.org/licenses/MIT) License.

 <a href='http://www.recurse.com' title='Made with love at the Recurse Center'><img src='https://cloud.githubusercontent.com/assets/2883345/11322973/9e557144-910b-11e5-959a-8fdaaa4a88c5.png' height='14px'/></a>